orzechowskid/tsx-mode.el/README.md

 `(add-to-list 'auto-mode-alist '("\\.[jt]s[x]?\\'" . tsx-mode)`

 > [!TIP]
-> all of these steps, plus others, can be combined into a single step if you use `straight.el` with emacs' own `use-package`:
+> all of these steps, plus others, can be combined into a single step if you use `straight.el` with emacs' own `use-package`.  you will need a form similar to this:
 ```
 (use-package tsx-mode
   :straight '(tsx-mode :type git :host github :repo "orzechowskid/tsx-mode.el" :branch "emacs30")